carlst99/Vault/README.md

 With that out of the way, Vault is designed to be application for hiding away all those files you'd rather other people don't see.
 Imports are encrypted with `AES-256` and authenticated using `HMACSHA256`.
 It currently has a built-in image viewer.
 I plan on creating a video viewer, generic file importer and notes editor.
 All of the above for your imported, encrypted files of course.
 Vault also makes use of Squirrel.Windows to automagically update itself.

-Also, at this stage you can't change your password once you've first set it; I'm working on it!
+:warning: At this stage you can't change your password once you've first set it; I'm working on it!

 ### Roadmap
 - Implement password changing